Hillel Campus Climate Initiative

 - Engage in campus-specific work to implement data-informed action steps to foster a positive, inclusive, and welcoming campus climate for Jewish students and all students.

-Higher education institutions are encouraged to apply for the fourth cohort.
-Applications will open in early 2023.
+Higher education institutions are encouraged to apply for the fourth cohort jointly with their campus Hillel.
+Applications are now open!
 For more information, contact [email protected].

 The workshops, trainings, resources and support have been invaluable to us as an institution.
 We are particularly appreciative of the cohort model as we get to learn from, and share with, our peers.Tiffenia D. Archie, Ph.D.
 Associate Vice President & Chief Inclusion Officer, Temple University